Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 1. Vulnerable Devices:

-A major reason behind the rising cybercrime instances is vulnerable devices and technologies.
-The Internet allows connecting with other devices and accessible files on a system, as such scammers have developed tools that evade security and make stealing critical information over the network easy.
+A major reason behind the rising number of cybercrime instances is the presence of vulnerable devices and technologies.
+The Internet allows connecting with other devices and accessible files on a system; as such, scammers have developed tools that evade security and make stealing critical information over the network easy.

 2. Technological advancements: